Pharmaceutical GMP Professional Certification CPGP

 The Certified Pharmaceutical GMP Professional understands the good manufacturing practices (GMP) as regulated and guided by national and international agencies for the pharmaceutical industry.
 This covers finished human and veterinary drugs and biologics, ectoparasiticides, and dietary supplements (alternatively called nutraceuticals) where regulated as drug products, as well as their component raw materials (includes active pharmaceutical ingredients (APIs) and excipients), and packaging, and labeling operations.

-Candidates must have five years of on-the-job experience in one or more of the areas of the Certified Pharmaceutical GMP Professional Body of Knowledge.
-A minimum of three years of this experience must be in a decision-making position.
-"Decision-making" is defined as the authority to define, execute, or control projects/processes and to be responsible for the outcome.
+*A "Decision-making" position is defined as the authority to define, execute, or control projects/processes and to be responsible for the outcome.
 This may or may not include management or supervisory positions.

 This BOK includes subtext explanations and corresponding cognitive levels for each topic or subtopic.
 These details will be used by the Examination Development Committee as guidelines for writing test questions and are designed to help candidates prepare for the exam by identifying specific content that can be tested.